We’ve been using the IVO Water Purifier for almost a year now, so I already have a solid opinion on it.

 The difference in taste between the filtered water through the IVO Water Purifier and the usual mineral water we would buy from refilling stations was noticeable at first.
 The mineral water we get here has a bitter aftertaste, and of course, after being accustomed to it for years, there was some getting used to with the filtered water through the purifier which is more neutral.

-We didn’t use any science-backed test to conclude that the water is safe though.
+We didn’t use any science-backed test to conclude that the water is safe.
 However, I did compare filtered and unfiltered water when we first started using it and noticed the unfiltered water did smell of chlorine while the filtered water didn’t have a smell.
 The fact that we’ve never had tummy issues since using it is good enough proof for me that it’s good and safe to use.

 The version of the IVO Water Purifier we have doesn’t have an indicator for when to change the cartridge so we’re relying on the color of the fibers inside the cartridge (it comes in a beige color when new and will darken over time — ours is quite dark now because the water where we live is quite turbid).
 It’s advised to change it in three months if you use 15L of water daily, but we don’t use up that much (maybe half at most but my safest bet is 5L).

 Another good indicator that it’s due for a replacement is when the water doesn’t taste as nice as it used to.
 So far, it’s still good enough for us.
 We’ll wait till we’re a year in before we order a new cartridge.